(480) 689-5167

 What you get: A reliable, properly sized system at minimum federal efficiency standards (SEER2 14-15).
 Single-stage operation with basic thermostat compatibility.

-Best for: Homeowners who need functional cooling now at the lowest upfront cost, plan to sell within 3-5 years, or have lower energy sensitivity.
+Best for: Homeowners who need functional cooling now at the lowest reasonable cost, plan to sell in the near term, or have lower energy sensitivity.

-Trade-offs: Higher monthly energy bills compared to more efficient systems.
-May qualify for fewer utility rebates.
+Trade-offs: Higher monthly energy bills compared to more efficient systems, and it may qualify for fewer manufacturer or utility savings programs.

-What you get: Higher-efficiency system (SEER2 16-17) with two-stage or variable-speed operation, smart thermostat compatibility, and better humidity control.
+What you get: A higher-efficiency system (SEER2 16-17) with two-stage or variable-speed operation, smart thermostat compatibility, and better humidity control.

 Best for: Most Phoenix Valley homeowners.
-The efficiency gains pay back the price difference within 3-5 years through lower energy bills, and the system performs significantly better during extreme heat.
+The efficiency gains help offset the higher upfront cost over time through lower energy bills, and the system performs noticeably better during extreme heat.

-What you get: Maximum efficiency (SEER2 18-20+), variable-speed inverter technology, advanced humidity control, ultra-quiet operation, and premium warranty coverage.
+What you get: Maximum efficiency (SEER2 18-20+), variable-speed inverter technology, advanced humidity control, ultra-quiet operation, and stronger warranty coverage.

 Best for: Homeowners planning to stay long-term, those with high energy usage, and those who want maximum comfort and the lowest possible operating costs.